 They include the establishment of 13 additional home affairs service points and the improvement of the effectiveness of the 117 computerised mobile units that are used to service remote areas.

 She also announced that the department is to undertake a huge campaign to the end of 2011 to register all children under 16 years of age.
+Noting that late registration of birth is the entry point for those who want to acquire South African documents fraudulently, the minister said that the 2011 campaign will delink the ID application from the application for late registration of birth.

 “After 2011 all children should be registered before their first birthday,” she said, explaining: “This will be the first step towards securing our identity because the birth certificate is the basic document that allows us access to the ID, passport etc. The abridged birth certificate will be improved to include some security features, the name and ID of the mother.”